helmerzNL/HA-Configuration/dashboards/README.md

 ![Screenshot of the Homepage](../images/dashboard-wo-25-main.png)

 Not sure if the dashboard has an official name.
 Just to be clear, I didn't design it myself.
-I downloaded it from a HA community group where it was shared by a Danish HA enthousiast.
+I downloaded it from a HA community group where it was shared by [Thomas Mølbæk Johansen](https://github.com/storebatfar) from Denmark..

 To use the dashboard, you just need to create a new HA dashboard by going to __Settings__ > __Dashboards__ > __Add Dashboard__ (or follow [these](https://www.home-assistant.io/dashboards/dashboards/#creating-a-new-dashboard) instructions).